-After five summers of researching, testing, and recommending window air conditioners, we’ve learned that quiet and affordable ACs make most people the happiest—and we think the LG LW8016ER will fit the bill in most rooms.
-It cools as efficiently and effectively as any of the latest ACs with an equal Btu rating, and runs at a lower volume and deeper pitch than others at this price.
-Little extra nodes of control, like a fresh-air vent, easy-to-control fan blades, and a removable drain plug help set it apart, too.
+After six summers of researching, testing, and recommending window air conditioners, we’ve learned that quiet and affordable ACs make most people the happiest—and we think the LG LW8016ER will fit the bill in most rooms.
+It cools as efficiently and effectively as any model with an equal Btu rating, and runs at a lower volume and deeper pitch than others at this price.
+Little extra features like a fresh-air vent, two-axis fan blades, and a removable drain plug help set it apart, too.
 This is a top choice for an office or den, and some people will find it quiet enough for a bedroom, too.

-We also have some thoughts on “smart,” Wi-Fi–controllable air conditioners (and a smart AC accessory) plus recommendations for other kinds of air conditioners, including portables, through-the-wall units, and casement-window models.
+This guide also includes our current thoughts on “smart,” Wi-Fi–controllable air conditioners (and a smart AC accessory), plus recommendations for other kinds of air conditioners, including portable ACs (in a separate guide), through-the-wall units, and casement-window models.

-This is our fifth year recommending window air conditioners (originally as The Wirecutter, now as The Sweethome), and my third year on this beat, personally.
-We’ve put in nearly 100 total hours of research and spent more than 30 hours doing real-world testing, along with more than 1,000 hours of being cooled off by the models we’ve recommended.
+This is our sixth year recommending window air conditioners (originally as The Wirecutter, now as The Sweethome), and my fourth year on this beat, personally.
+We’ve put in about 115 total hours of research and spent more than 40 hours doing real-world testing, along with more than 1,000 hours of being cooled off by the models we’ve recommended.
 Our expert sources include a representative for the Environmental Protection Agency, which administers the Energy Star program, as well as Max Sherman, an HVAC+R (heating, ventilation, air conditioning, and refrigeration) engineer who works as a staff senior scientist at Lawrence Berkeley National Laboratory.

 Need to cool multiple rooms?
 It’s more effective to get several smaller air conditioners and put one in each room, rather than to buy one big unit.
-When two rooms are separated by a doorway, they’re “thermally separated,” as Sherman put it—that means air won’t flow between your living room and bedroom very well.
-Sure, you’ll have to spend more money to buy two 6,000-Btu ACs than you would to just get a 12,000-Btu AC.
+When two rooms are separated by a doorway, they’re “thermally separated,” as Sherman put it.
+That means an AC in your living room won’t do much to cool your bedroom.
+Sure, you’ll have to spend more money to buy two 6,000 Btu ACs than you would to just get a 12,000 Btu AC.
 But you get much more accurate, comfortable climate control when you use the right machine for each room.

 Everything else is much less important.
 Installation and maintenance should be easy, but they don’t vary too much from model to model, and you have to deal with them only a couple times per year.
 And cooling power and energy efficiency are so, so similar for window ACs at a given Btu rating that it’s barely worth worrying about.
 When comparing models, the difference in reaching a target temperature is never more than a few minutes, and the difference in an annual cost to operate is never more than a few dollars.